iyer-karthik/Insight-project/README.md

 ## Introduction

 This page contains a brief description of my Insight Data Science project completed in 3 weeks.
-For this project, I considered peer-to-peer lending, which is method of financing that allows people to borrow or lend money without a bank.
+For this project, I considered peer-to-peer lending, which is a method of financing that allows people to borrow or lend money without a bank.
 As a part of the project, I looked at approved loan data from [Lending Club](https://www.lendingclub.com/info/download-data.action), one of the biggest online lending platforms.
 The goal of my project was to improve returns for Lending club investors.

 ### Overview
 One way to improve returns is by reliably predicting loan default.
 I approached the problem of prediciting loan default in two ways.
 One was to look at it as a supervised classfication problem that predicts whether a given loan will default.
 The aim here was to filter